ShaillyL/ShaillyL/README.md

-- 👋 Hi, I’m Shailly
+- 👋 Hi, I’m shailly
 - 👀 I’m interested in TI
 - 🌱 I’m currently learning With the life
 - 📫 How to reach me My location is my home